House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 8. Nationwide alone paid out $48 million in space heater claims.

-For reference, Nationwide alone has paid out $48 million in space heater claims.
-This $48 million is only a small fraction of the $559 million of direct property damage done to Nationwide customers’ homes.
+Nationwide alone has paid out $48 million in space heater claims.
+This $48 million is only a tiny fraction of the $559 million of direct property damage in Nationwide customers’ homes.

 (Nationwide)